Want to be prepared for anything like your grandparents were? Check out "Making the Best of Basics" and learn how to be ready.

 My mother, bless her heart, has always been an excellent homemaker and had all sorts of nifty little tricks.
 One of her sayings was always that you weren’t finished baking until you had cleaned up, and the dishes weren’t done until you had wiped down the counters and the stove.

 My college roommates weren’t as lucky as I was to have grown up with such habits.
 They were second nature to me but foreign practices to the poor roommates.
 My husband-to-be benefited from listening to me complain about my roommates and the dirty kitchen, because he knew what to avoid doing so he didn’t push my buttons when we finally shared a kitchen!
-He’s always been a dear about wiping down the stovetop when he does the dishes, even though it does extend the time in the kitchen before evening leisure.
+He’s always been a dear about cleaning the stovetop when he does the dishes, even though it does extend the time in the kitchen before evening leisure.

 Keeping a Clean Stovetop